dtpowl/kotlin-ll/talk.md

   - Type system allows efficient generated code and compile-time safety checks

 - Compilation targets:
-  -- JVM (including first-class support for native Android apps) -- iOS
+  - First-class support for native Android applications
+  - Other JVM targets
+  - iOS
-  -- Other native: uses LLVM backend, so it can target (e.g.) native MacOS, Linux, & Windows environments with x86, x64, ARM, and other architectures
+  - Other native: uses LLVM backend, so it can target (e.g.) native MacOS, Linux, & Windows environments with x86, x64, ARM, and other architectures
-  -- even Javascript (which could be used to target either browser clients or Node servers)
-     -- also allows cross-calling between Kotlin and JS
+  - even Javascript (which could be used to target either browser clients or Node servers) -- also allows cross-calling between Kotlin and JS

   -- Also: